SynthLauncher/SynthLauncher/README.md

 ## Disclaimers

-We are not affiliated with Mojang AB, Microsoft Corporation, and/or its affiliates.
+We are not affiliated with Mojang AB, Microsoft Corporation, and/or their affiliates.

 ## Privacy Policy (Updated November 17, 2025)